 - Linear search: use std::vector or std::deque

-- Big data size: use std::list (not if intended for searching)
+- Large element size: use std::list (unless if intended principally for searching)

 - Non-trivial data type: use std::list unless you need the container especially for searching.
 But for multiple modifications of the container, it will be very slow.